 - Waiver of financial aid eligibility requirements (via the Financial Aid Office)

 - Credit for Learning from Life Experience or Challenge Examination (in consultation with the credit-granting department)

-Petitions should be submitted to the office of the Associate Vice President for Academic Affairs (Associate Dean of the College/Dean of Graduate Studies), DS 102.
+Petitions should be submitted to the office of the Assistant Vice President for Student Success, RIC 108.
 The Office of Academic Advisement (RIC ground floor, 716.839.8228) provides advice to students on composing a CAS petition.
 Questions about the petition process should be directed to the advisement office.
 Students can and should also consult their faculty advisors.

 A petition typically includes a letter of explanation/request from the student, recommendation(s) from the student's advisor(s) and course instructor(s), as pertinent, and appropriate supporting documentation (e.g., medical).
 The undergraduate CAS meets on an approximately monthly basis during the fall and spring semesters and the graduate CAS meets as needed.